zeek/zeek/doc/scripts/builtins.rst

             print "not going to happen", s;
             }

-    Note that, although the first (forward) declaration of ``myhook`` as a hook type isn't strictly required, when it is provided, the argument types must match.
+    Note that the first (forward) declaration of ``myhook`` as a hook type isn't strictly required.
+Argument types must match for all hook handlers and any forward declaration of a given hook.

     To invoke immediate execution of all hook handler bodies, they can be called just like a function: